na-na-hi/renget/archive/characterprovider.md

 #####
 - - -
 ##### Will You Enjoy These Prompts?

+**Short answer:** If you like cringy and ecchi anime, then - yes.
+If you want a complex and serious narrative, you should modify my prompts or use another one.
+Anyway, you will find a lot of useful stuff on this page.

-These prompts are good if you seek an immersive, interactive, and erotic role-play adventure with characters with great characterization and environments, including supporting characters.
-They are not suitable for those wanting only porn-like output that converts any character into a whore, political satire, or extreme violence.
-Characters will stay true to their descriptions.
+**Longer answer:** These prompts are good if you seek an immersive, interactive, and erotic role-play adventure with characters with great characterization and environments, including supporting characters.
+They are not suitable for those wanting only porn-like output that converts any character into a whore, political satire, serious Hearts of Iron/Warhammer adventures or extreme violence.
+Characters will stay true to their descriptions and may be more witty.
 Sex is still pretty good in these prompts.
 I strongly recommend that you read the FAQ section, especially if you are new around here.
+(Some prompts has more focus on sex.)

-The responses with these prompts are not CAI-like; they are more like the interactive novel ones.
+The responses with these prompts are not CAI-like; they are more like the interactive novel ones or movie script-like.

 Instructions that I commonly include into my prompts:
 - Environments descriptions.